 Suhr said his team, the Castaways, was a band of brothers.
 This fraternity was so loyal to one another that after a very unlikely win, the team could not celebrate because one teammate was taking the San Francisco Police Academy entrance exam the next day.
 He needed to be rested and sharp.
 It was too important to take any risks and yet interestingly enough, this teammate asked Suhr and others if they wanted to take the test, too.
 Suhr knew a starting police officer made $25,000 a year and figured Why not?
 He must have done well because he received a call within the year to further the process.
 We could say the rest is SFPD history….

 Chief Suhr’s message was a reminder to the students—do what you love.
 When you follow your passion, you are your best self.
-In playing rugby, Suhr was grounded in a community that he trusted and supported.
+Rugby grounded Suhr in a community that he trusted and supported.
 Their unsuspecting win and a simple decision for the good of their teammate’s obligation became something they took on as their own.
 And in doing so, it became the seedbed for much more.
-It yielded an unlikely result!One of the more popular movies about rugby is “Invictus.”
-Its title is from the poem by the English poet, William Ernest Henley.
-The final stanza reads:
+It yielded an unlikely result!

-Greg Suhr was captain of the Bayview station and today he is the captain of the SFPD captains—a position rife with city politics.
+It matters not how strait the gate, How charged with punishments the scroll, I am the master of my fate: I am the captain of my soul.Greg Suhr was captain of the Bayview station and today he is the captain of the SFPD captains—a position rife with city politics.
 Being that his position is temporary, it is difficult to say he is the master of his fate until the newly elected mayor is in office.
-If however he lives by the motto to be a man for and with others, regardless of what will happen, he will remain the captain of his soul…no one can take that away from another person.
+If however, he lives by the motto of being a man for and with others, regardless of what will happen, he will remain the captain of his soul…no one can take that away from another person.
 And you might just figure that out doing something you love to do… playing rugby or working for the SFPD.